History of Ben Gurion Airport in Timeline

 Ben Gurion Airport

-Ben Gurion International Airport, Israel's primary international airport, is located near Lod and Or Yehuda, serving as the country's busiest airport.
-Situated 45km northwest of Jerusalem and 20km southeast of Tel Aviv, it functions as a hub for El Al, Israir, Arkia, and Sundor.
-Previously known as Lod Airport, it was renamed in 1973 to honor David Ben-Gurion, Israel's first prime minister.
+Ben Gurion International Airport (Natbag), Israel's primary international airport, is located near Lod and Or Yehuda, serving as the country's busiest airport.
+Situated 45 km northwest of Jerusalem and 20 km southeast of Tel Aviv, it acts as a central hub for airlines like El Al, Israir, Arkia, and Sundor.
+Formerly known as Lod Airport, it was renamed in 1973 to honor David Ben-Gurion, Israel's first prime minister.
 The Israel Airports Authority manages the airport.

-In 1934, during the British Mandate for Palestine, the airport began as an airstrip with two unpaved runways, built largely at the urging of Airwork Services.
+In 1934, construction of the airport began as an airstrip with two unpaved runways on the outskirts of Lydda (now Lod), near Wilhelma, largely at the urging of Airwork Services.

 August 1935: First Passenger Service

-In August 1935, the first passenger service at the new airport was the Misr Airwork route Cairo—Lydda—Nicosia.
+In August 1935, the first passenger service was inaugurated at the new airport with the Misr Airwork route Cairo—Lydda—Nicosia.

-On April 4, 1937, LOT Polish Airlines established regular service to Lydda Airport, which at that time had four fully operational concrete runways.
+On April 4, 1937, LOT Polish Airlines became the first continental European airline with a regular service to Lydda Airport, which by that time boasted four fully operational concrete runways.

-In May 1940, Misr Airwork, which had suspended flights upon the British declaration of war, resumed the weekly Cairo—Lydda—Nicosia service.
+In May 1940, Misr Airwork resumed its weekly Cairo—Lydda—Nicosia service after suspending flights upon the British declaration of war.

-During World War II, in June 1940, Imperial Airways and later British Overseas Airways Corporation continued service to Lydda until the fall of France.
+In June 1940, Imperial Airways and later British Overseas Airways Corporation discontinued service to Lydda due to the fall of France during World War II.

-In February 1942, due to the Japanese military advance into Burma and Malaya, KLM curtailed its route to Batavia, making Lydda the eastern terminus.
+In February 1942, as the Japanese military advanced into Burma and Malaya, KLM curtailed its route to Batavia, making Lydda the eastern terminus.

-In 1943, the airport was renamed "RAF Station Lydda" and served as a major airfield for military air transport.
+In 1943, the airport was renamed "RAF Station Lydda" and served as a major airfield for military air transport and aircraft ferry operations between military bases in Europe, Africa, the Middle East, and South/Southeast Asia.

-In 1944, as the German threat in the Middle East subsided, Aviron Aviation Company began service four times a week between Lydda and Haifa.
+In 1944, as the German threat in the Middle East subsided, Aviron Aviation Company initiated service four times a week between Lydda and Haifa.

-In 1946, TWA inaugurated the first civilian transatlantic route, New York City to Lydda Airport.
+In 1946, TWA inaugurated the first civilian transatlantic route from New York City to Lydda Airport.

-At the end of April 1948, the British gave up control of the airport.
+At the end of April 1948, the British relinquished control of the airport.

 On July 10, 1948, during Operation Danny, soldiers of the Israel Defense Forces captured the airport, transferring control to the newly declared State of Israel.

-On November 24, 1948, flights resumed at the airport, which had been renamed "Tel Aviv-Lod International Airport".
+On November 24, 1948, flights resumed at the airport, which was renamed "Tel Aviv-Lod International Airport."
+40,000 passengers passed through the terminal that year.

 By 1952, the number of passengers passing through the terminal had risen to 100,000 a month.